TyGBenjamin/Not_Another_NotePad/README.md

 ## Installation

-Initially you must have Node installed
-Also have to initiliaze the npm command to install inquirer which is a third party applicationto run the required npms.
-Additional Npms needed are DotEnv, console.table, express, and mysql2.
-After installing these, javascript has to be run from terminal through node in order to launch to the server, which would then initiate the prompts to be displayed and answered.

 ## Preview

 A video for previewing the usage of this application can be found in the following link